-To encourage individuals to work in the public sector, the United States government created the Public Service Loan Forgiveness (PSLF) Program as part of the College Cost Reduction and Access Act of 2007.
+Paying for college and university education can be stressful and expensive.
+To encourage individuals to work in a qualifying public sector organizations and positions, the United States government created the Public Service Loan Forgiveness (PSLF) Program as part of the College Cost Reduction and Access Act of 2007.
 The program forgives the remaining balance of certain college loans after a period of time.

-- You must make 120 on-time monthly payments toward your eligible loan.
+- Make 120 on-time monthly payments toward your eligible loan.

 - You cannot count periods of deferment.

 - All payments must have been made after October 1, 2007.

 - Work full-time for a qualifying public service organization while making the qualifying payments and at the time of applying for and receiving loan forgiveness.

 - Repay loans under an income-driven repayment plan.

 - The loans must not be in default status.

 To be eligible for PSLF you need to work full time for an eligible not-for-profit or government organization.
 Generally, federal, state, local or tribal government agencies are considered.
 This also includes exempt and some non-exempt 501(c)(3) organizations and employers such as: